CenterForOpenScience/modular-file-renderer/CONTRIBUTING.rst

 Writing tests
 -------------

-Unit tests should be written for all rendering, exporting, and detection code.
+Unit tests should be written for all rendering code.

 Tests can be written as functions, like so: